ofbennett/GameOfLife/README.txt

 To run the unit tests:
 test/test_GoL

-Then to execute the code:
+Then to execute the code with default parameters: src/game_of_life

-src/game_of_life
+Alternatively to execute the code with your own parameters:
+-> Modify the config.yml file to contain the simulation parameters of your choice src/game_of_life ../GameOfLife/config.yml

 Then to create a video from the output: python ../GameOfLife/make_video.py output.txt